clearlinux/clear-linux-documentation/source/clear-linux/virtual-environments/kvm.rst

     $ sudo -s

 #.
-Install `QEMU-KVM` on the host machine.
+Install `QEMU*-KVM` on the host machine.
 Below are some example distros.

    * On |CL|: